Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-In the Netherlands, an Institution-centric OSPO~\citep{linaaker2024public} has been set up in the Ministry for the Interior and Kingdom Relations, with an internal focus on the ministry and its related national-level PSOs.
-The OSPO is, however, a main driver for implementing the country’s “Open, unless” policy and an implicit support for other parts of the government as well~\citep{dutchgov2022inboundpolicy}.
-They are, however, also in the process of supporting the establishment of a national-government OSPO under the Office of the Government CIO, which would have a wider responsibility for supporting the implementation of the policy.
-In Sweden, there was no national government OSPO either, although what may be referred to as a series of institution-centric OSPOs exist among primarily the national-level PSOs such as the Agency for Digital Government, Swedish National Insurance Agency, and Statistics Sweden.
+In the Netherlands, an Institution-centric OSPO~\cite{linaaker2024public} has been established within the Ministry for the Interior and Kingdom Relations, with an internal focus on the ministry and its related national-level PSOs.
+The OSPO, however, is a main driver of implementing the country’s ''Open, unless'' policy and provides implicit support for other parts of the government as well~\cite{dutchgov2022inboundpolicy}.
+They are, however, also in the process of supporting the establishment of a national government OSPO under the Office of the Government CIO, which would have broader responsibility for implementing the policy.
+In Sweden, there was no national government OSPO either, although what may be referred to as a series of institution-centric OSPOs exists primarily at the national-level PSOs, such as the Agency for Digital Government, the Swedish National Insurance Agency, and Statistics Sweden.

-The lower levels of government also showed to have OSPOs in place in various cases.
-In Spain, regional OSPOs were exemplified, among others by the regional government of Galicia.
-Larger municipalities were also referred to in the study, including the cities of Barcelona, Amsterdam, Paris, and Aarhus.
-Local governments, however, seldom alone have the resources or capabilities to provide the necessary support.
-Instead, a common approach is to pool their resources and set up association-based OSPOs~\citep{linaaker2023public} where they can share knowledge and initiate, develop, and collaborate on OSS, examples include ADDULACT in France, OS2 in Denmark, and the Dutch Association of Municipalities (VNG).
+The lower levels of government also showed that they have OSPOs in place in various cases.
+In Spain, regional OSPOs were exemplified by the Galician regional government.
+Larger municipalities were also included in the study, including Barcelona, Amsterdam, Paris, and Aarhus.
+Local governments, however, seldom have the resources or capabilities to provide the necessary support.
+Instead, a common approach is to pool their resources and set up association-based OSPOs~\cite{linaaker2023public} where they can share knowledge and initiate, develop, and collaborate on OSS.
+Examples include ADULLACT in France, OS2 in Denmark, and the Dutch Association of Municipalities (VNG).